zumo64/elastic-jmeter/README.rst

 setup_play_logs.bash
 ------------------------------
-This simply extracts the sample raw log for the ingest/gzip file to ./input
+This simply extracts the sample raw log for the ingest/gzip file and puts it on the  ./input folder

 play_logs.bash